Pathfinder Eqai Voiranoi

 A Prodigious LegacyEqai Voiranoi was a pivotal figure in the cultural history of the Manifold Sky.
-His influence as an early father of inter-tesseract exploration can be felt in spheres as diverse as inter-tesseract commerce, the travel industry, the eventual development of Guild Pidgin, the creation of several extant organizations (including the Petalcap Vale Customs Authority and the Burning Hearts Social Club) and the creation ot the various syncretic religious movements which followed in the wake of increased cultural conact.
+His influence as an early father of inter-tesseract exploration can be felt in spheres as diverse as inter-tesseract commerce, the travel industry, the eventual development of Guild Pidgin, the creation of several extant organizations (including the Petalcap Vale Customs Authority, the Burning Hearts Social Club, and the International Professional Terraceball League) and the creation ot the various syncretic religious movements which followed in the wake of increased cultural conact.
 As an example of how far-reaching his influence has been, had Voiranoi never discovered Petalcap Vale on the behalf of the rest of the world, leading to the spread of Forgism, groups like the 125 Hands (and, by extension, The Garbage Man) would likely never have existed.
 Similarly, the exploits of Eqai Voiranoi served to greatly expand the prestige of the Navigator's Guild, helping to propel them to the heights of monopoly with regards to travel services which they still occupy to this day.

 Voiranoi Sets Foot in Petalcap Vale by Hero Forge